charliemartinez/quirinux-ipwebcam/README.md

 ### ⚠️ Legal notice
 This project is part of the **Quirinux** ecosystem, but can be used on any compatible GNU/Linux distribution.
-(c) Charlie Martínez - Quirinux GNU/Linux, GPLv2
-ℹ️ More info:
+(c) Charlie Martínez - Quirinux GNU/Linux, BSD 3-Clause "New" or "Revised" License ℹ️ More info:
 🔗 [https://www.quirinux.org/aviso-legal](https://www.quirinux.org/aviso-legal)